shubhamjatale/shubhamjatale/README.md

 - 👋 Hi, I’m @shubhamjatale
 - 👀 I’m interested in ...DEVELOPMENT
-- 🌱 I’m a Full Stack >net Developer
+- 🌱 I’m a Full Stack .net Developer
 - 📫 How to reach me ...9074570560

 <!---